We’ve had numerous conversations with VMware users exploring alternatives to VMware vSphere Foundation (VVF) and VMware Cloud Foundation (VCF).

 In this blog, we’ve compiled a set of Frequently Asked Questions (FAQ) from VMware users evaluating Platform9 Private Cloud Director—along with clear, concise answers to help guide your decision-making.

-Can you migrate a Virtual Machine (VM) that crosses multiple Data Stores or comes from a vVol?
+Can you convert a Virtual Machine (VM) that crosses multiple datastores or comes from a vVoL?

-Yes, you can migrate a VM from a vVol.
-The platform is designed to handle diverse storage scenarios, allowing you to migrate VMs even if the disks come from different data stores and multiple disks are attached to the virtual machine.
+Yes.
+The conversion process is designed to handle diverse storage scenarios, so you can convert VMs even when their disks come from different data stores or multiple disks are attached to the virtual machine.
+See Migrate VMs from VMware to PCD in the docs for the end-to-end procedure.

 How does the migration process handle VMware tools and drivers?